Lemoncode/webpack-1.x-by-sample/01 Styles/02 Import Bootstrap/README.md

 # Importing Bootstrap

-In this demo we will install the well known [Bootstrap](https://getbootstrap.com/) CSS library, we will configure webpack to import it and use some components.
+In this demo we will install the well known [Bootstrap](https://getbootstrap.com/) CSS library, we will configure webpack to import it and use a Bootstrap component.

 We will start from sample 01 Styles/01 Custom CSS.